KetroSithole/Streamlit-Profile-Ketro-Sithole/README.md

 ## Contribution

-Feel free to contribute to the project.
-Report issues, suggest enhancements, and create pull requests.
+We welcome contributions to the project.
+Report issues, suggest enhancements, and create pull requests to make this app even better.

 ## License

 This project is licensed under the [MIT License](LICENSE).
+Feel free to explore and build upon our work.